Business Asset Tracking Guide

 Real Estate Portfolio

-Within each database, use folders or tags to segment different types of assets (e.g., Laptops, Servers, Vehicles, Buildings).
+Within each database, use folders or tags to segment different types of assets such as Laptops, Servers, Vehicles, or Buildings.

 Each individual asset becomes a Record.
 Create a new document using the asset template and fill in its unique details.